bitcoin/bitcoin/doc/descriptors.md

 For a good example of a basic M-of-N multisig between multiple participants using descriptor wallets and PSBTs, as well as a signing flow, see [this functional test](/test/functional/wallet_multisig_descriptor_psbt.py).

+Disclaimers: It is important to note that this example serves as a quick-start and is kept basic for readability.
+A downside of the approach outlined here is that each participant must maintain (and backup) two separate wallets: a signer and the corresponding multisig.
+It should also be noted that privacy best-practices are not "by default" here - participants should take care to only use the signer to sign transactions related to the multisig.
+Lastly, it is not recommended to use anything other than a Bitcoin Core descriptor wallet to serve as your signer(s).
+Other wallets, whether hardware or software, likely impose additional checks and safeguards to prevent users from signing transactions that could lead to loss of funds, or are deemed security hazards.
+Conforming to various 3rd-party checks and verifications is not in the scope of this example.

 The basic steps are:

   1. Every participant generates an xpub.
 The most straightforward way is to create a new descriptor wallet which we will refer to as